eCommerce Continues to Grow

 - How many fewer orders will there be at the distribution center (DC)?

 - How many trucks will depart from the DC with those changes?

 - Are the stores big enough?

 - What will be the peak inventory to face those online orders?

-With a network design study the customer improved delivery time to customers for online orders by 50% while reducing total transportation costs by 5% while maintaining the same service level for customers.
+With a network design study, the client improved delivery time to customers for online orders by 50 percent and reduced total transportation costs by 5 percent while maintaining the same customer service level.

 If your operations are expanding or changing, network design with SimWell will help you plan your business with confidence.

 Connect with us.
 We'll reach out to you today.